kfu02/orez-ahpla/README.md

 # Changelog
 ## 0.1 - 2/1/19
 ### Added
- - basic implementation of mcts for othello
+ - Basic implementation of mcts for othello.
- - basic implementation of mcts for ttt (in /ttt)
+ - Basic implementation of mcts for ttt (in /ttt).

+## 0.1.1 - 2/1/19
+### Added
+ - Links to sources used.
+ - Punctuation to this log.

+### Changed
+ - Moved ttt mcts out of /ttt.

+### Removed
+ - /ttt.